nk2303/story-telling-1/README.md

 1. Users should be able to create and edit a post
 	- Users should be able to select a blogger from a dropdown menu
 	- Users should be able to select a destination from a dropdown menu
+	- A post should have a title
-	- A post should be have a title and content longer than 100 characters
+	- A post should have content longer than 100 characters
 2. Users should be able to see a post's page with its title and content displayed.
 On this page, a user should see:
 	- A link to the page of that post's author
 	- A link to the page of that post's destination